 Treatments like braces, clear aligners, and traditional veneers alter your smile forever, and they’re great options for many people.
 But what if you’re not quite comfortable committing to such a big change?
 Enter snap-on veneers.

 These removable veneers require no dentist visits and immediately give you the appearance of a straighter, brighter smile.
 Read on and you’ll find everything you need to know to decide whether snap-on veneers are right for you, and which providers offer the best options!

 Table of Contents

 What Are Snap-On Veneers?

-Snap-on veneers (also called removable veneers or clip-on veneers) are custom-made, removable prosthetics that fit perfectly over your teeth, hiding conditions like minor gaps or crowding, missing teeth, chipped teeth, and discoloration.
+Snap-on veneers (also called removable veneers or clip-on veneers) are custom-made, removable prosthetics that fit perfectly over your teeth, hiding conditions like missing teeth, discoloration, chipped teeth, and minor crowding or tooth gaps.
 They’re often made from resin or high-grade dental plastic.

 Think of them like mouthguards, just a lot thinner and less noticeable.
 Pop them in and they’ll hide the parts of your smile that might make you feel uncomfortable.
 But they’re not ideal for every condition.
 Because they simply cover your natural teeth, they aren’t a good option for severe cases of crowding and spacing or jaw misalignments.
 You also shouldn’t use them if you have active tooth decay or gum disease.

 Unlike traditional veneers, snap-on veneers aren’t bonded to your teeth, and they don’t require a single trip to the dentist.
-They’re also more affordable, often running between $300 and $1,000.
+They often cost less too, often running between $300 and $1,000.
 Traditional veneers can be as much as $2,500 per tooth and require the dentist to shave down your natural teeth.